doraboateng/api/README.md

 git clone git@github.com:doraboateng/api.git
 cd api

 # Run the API locally.
+This will also build the base image for the API.
 ./run

 # Launch your IDE.